notepad-plus-plus/npp-usermanual/content/docs/plugin-communication.md

 #### **NPPM_SETLINENUMBERWIDTHMODE**
 *Set line number margin width in dynamic width mode (LINENUMWIDTH_DYNAMIC) or constant width mode (LINENUMWIDTH_CONSTANT).
-It may help some plugins to disable non-dynamic line number margins width to have a smoothly visual effect while vertical scrolling the content in Notepad++*
+It may help some plugins to disable non-dynamic line number margins width to have a smooth visual effect while vertical scrolling the content in Notepad++*

 **Parameters**: